n3554/n3554/technical_specification/parallelism.4.algorithms.md

 3. *Remarks:* If `f` returns a result, the result is ignored.

-4. *Note:* Unlike its sequential form, the parallel overload of `for_each` does not return a copy of its `Function` parameter, since parallelization does not permit sequential state accumulation.
+4. *Note:* Unlike its sequential form, the parallel overload of `for_each` does not return a copy of its `Function` parameter, since parallelization may not permit efficient state accumulation.

 ```
 template<class InputIterator, class Size, class Function>